 Don't be a victim of drug traffickers

-Drug traffickers prey on tourists, especially women, younger travellers and seniors.
+Drug traffickers prey on tourists.
 The following simple precautions can help you avoid becoming an unintentional smuggler:

 - Pack your luggage yourself, keep it securely closed and keep an eye on it.